Skip to content

 The Olds College Smart Farm incorporates the latest technologies aimed at improving productivity, while efficiently and sustainably using resources, the Smart Farm has evolved and expanded quickly into a cutting-edge learning, applied research and demonstration environment for students, life long learners and industry partners.

-Botanic Gardens & Constructed Wetlands
+Botanic Gardens and Wetlands

 Not just a walk down the garden path, the gardens are designed to meet the instructional needs of courses and programs on campus, and are used as the location and subject matter for research projects and community learning opportunities.
 The Botanic Gardens is 25 acres of aesthetically beautiful, diverse and well-maintained garden and constructed wetlands.